Email Us

 Ready to Achieve the Perfect Level?

 Don't let segregation ruin your flooring reputation.
-Partner with the technical experts at Celix Industrial to find the precise grade of HPMC or HEMC for your specific formula.
+Partner with the technical experts at Celix Cellulose to find the precise grade of HPMC or HEMC for your specific formula.
 We provide the stability you need to stay flat.

 Get a Technical Quote for PM-4H